cvat-ai/cvat/cvat-sdk/docs/JobsApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Method returns annotations for a specific job
+        # Method returns annotations for a specific job as a JSON document.
+If format is specified, a zip archive is returned.
         api_response = api_instance.jobs_retrieve_annotations(id)
         pprint(api_response)
     except cvat_sdk.api_client.ApiException as e: